Rosario Tijeras (Mexican TV series)

 Rosario Tijeras is a Mexican telenovela created by Adriana Pelusi and Carlos Quintanilla that premiered on Azteca 13 on 30 October 2016, and ended on 14 December 2019 on Azteca 7.
+The series based on the Colombian drama of the same name produced in 2010 and starring María Fernanda Yépez.
 It stars Bárbara de Regil as the titular character.
 The series follows the life of a young student with behavior problems who suffers abuse and abuses by her stepfather and decides to start making her life on the wrong path to drugs and take revenge on all who hurt her.

-The series is produced by Teleset for Sony Pictures Television and TV Azteca.
-It is based on the Colombian drama of the same name produced in 2010 and starring María Fernanda Yépez.

-On 16 December 2018, TV Azteca renewed the series for a third season that premiered on 25 August 2019, and ended on 14 December 2019.
-Filming of the third season began in January 2019.

-In 2019 it was confirmed that the third season would be the last.
+In May 2023, the series was renewed for a fourth season that premiered on 18 June 2025.
+In September 2025, the series was renewed for a fifth season.